openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 ------------------

 Under normal circumstances, the life of a pod should run for three days (72 hours) and an additional 8 hours after the pod expiration warning for a total of 80 hours of pod usage.

-*REMINDER: Pod communication occurs at limited ranges for both pod activation and deactivation due to security safety measures.
-During these procedures make sure that your pod is* `within close proximity <#optimal-omnipod-and-rileylink-positioning>`__ *(~50cm or less) to the RileyLink.*

 To deactivate a pod (either from expiration or from a pod failure):